SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 These steps effectively FORCE the AI to actually think about what it is going to do ahead of time, giving you time to evaluate and guide its instruction and testing to ensure what you WANT it to build.

-> [!TIP]
-> ALWAYS read the planning guide the AI is generating completely, you never know when it might try and sneak something past you that is either not needed or you do not want!
+{% include admonition.html type="tip" title="Always check the AI homework" body="ALWAYS read the planning guide the AI is generating completely, you never know when it might try and sneak something past you that is either not needed or you do not want!" %}

 ### MCP Servers